 Our pediatric experts provide the best care possible for children with conditions ranging from minor illnesses to complex, more serious conditions.

-Dr. Mosca is the division chief for Pediatric and Adult Congenital Cardiac Surgery at NYU Langone.
+Dr. Mosca is the chair of the Department of Cardiovascular Surgery at NYU Langone.
 Internationally recognized as an accomplished congenital heart surgeon, Dr. Mosca has performed more than 6,000 procedures.
 His medical and surgical interests include reparative and palliative surgery in neonates and children with complex cardiac malformations, such as hypoplastic left heart syndrome, as well as treating adults with congenital heart disease.
 Dr. Mosca collaborates with the Divisions of Pediatric and Adult Cardiology in continuing to expand NYU Langone’s world-class congenital heart programs.

 Dr. Cecchin is the division chief for Pediatric Cardiology in the Department of Pediatrics at NYU Langone.
 His fields of expertise are heart rhythm disorders in children and congenital heart defects.
 He is a nationally and internationally known expert in cardiac rhythm devices, sudden death prevention, and arrhythmia management in adults with congenital heart disease.
 He is board-certified in pediatric cardiology and adult congenital heart disease.
 Together with the Division of Pediatric Cardiology, the Pediatric Congenital Heart Program, and the Department of Anesthesiology, Perioperative Care, and Pain Medicine, Dr. Cecchin and his colleagues have created a world-class cardiac program that treats patients from the womb through adulthood.